Find Affordable College Courses

 $62,070 Average Tuition & Fees

-Colorado College landed the #9 spot in the 2023 rankings for the best value anthropology programs.
+Colorado College came in at #9 in this year’s edition of the Best Value Anthropology Schools in Colorado ranking.
 Colorado College is a small private not-for-profit school located in the city of Colorado Springs.

 #10